Roll20/roll20-character-sheets/Hero6Playable/README.md

 	* If you want to completely replace the damage dice calculation with your own dice, enter that into the Custom Dice field.
 13) If the power requires an activation roll, select the appropriate value from the Activation dropdown.
 14) If you have any additional actions (this is rare) that you want to add to the power, enter them into the Additional Action field.
 This will be sent as a separate chat command when you use the power.
 15) If you want to completely replace the entire roll action, enter your own chat command into the Custom Action field.
-This will discard everyting else.
+This will discard everything else.
 No automatic attack roll, damage roll, etc.

 ### <a id="specialcases">Special Cases</a>